RAID 0 Data Recovery

 Other RAID levels, like RAID 1, RAID 5, RAID 6, and RAID 10, use up some of their drives’ storage capacity to provide data redundancy.
-If one hard drive in the array fails, there’s at least one other drive to step in.
+If one of the member disks fails, there’s at least one other drive to step in.
 These RAID levels sacrifice some efficiency and storage space for fault tolerance.

 Take another look at your three-drive RAID 0.
 Imagine one of the three drives stops working.
-There’s a lot of reasons this could happen.
+There’s a lot of reasons why a member disk failure could happen.
 Maybe there was a power loss.
 Or the drive’s read/write heads wore out.
 Or the drive’s firmware got a bug.
-There are a lot of different ways a hard drive can fail.
+There are a lot of different ways member disks can fail.
 If you’re very unlucky, a disaster might cause more than one drive to fail at once.

-Your data is more at risk in a RAID 0 array than any other type of RAID array.
+Your data is more at risk in a RAID 0 array than any other type of RAID array configuration.
 In fact, our CEO Brian Gill doesn’t even consider RAID 0 to be a true RAID at all, since it offers a negative amount of redundancy.
 A two-drive RAID 0 is actually more than twice as likely to crash as a single drive, because not only have you doubled your chance at drive failure, but a RAID controller failure is possible as well.
 Controller failures can make the entire array, and with it, the entire data storage device, inaccessible.